Curse of Billy Penn: The Curse lifted

 On June 18, 2007, ironworkers helped raise the final beam in the construction of the Comcast Center at 17th Street and John F. Kennedy Boulevard in Center City Philadelphia.
 In an attempt to end the curse, workers John Joyce and Dan Ginion attached a small figurine of William Penn to the beam, along with the traditional American flag and small evergreen tree.

 After the first William Penn figurine was stolen, it was replaced with a smaller 4-inch figure.

 On October 29, 2008, the Philadelphia Phillies won the 2008 World Series in five games against the Tampa Bay Rays, ending the purported curse.
 It was the first major league professional sports title for the city of Philadelphia since the 1983 NBA Championship.
 During the TV coverage of the parade which occurred two days later, Comcast aired an ad congratulating the Phillies which featured the small figurine of William Penn standing at the top of the Comcast Center.

 On November 27, 2017, the day of the "topping out" of the new tallest building in Philadelphia, the Comcast Technology Center, ironworkers once again placed a new William Penn figurine atop the building's highest beam in hopes of warding off the curse.

-On February 4, 2018, the Philadelphia Eagles defeated the New England Patriots in Super Bowl LII 41–33 to win their first Super Bowl in team history, and first championship since the 1960 NFL Championship.
+On February 4, 2018, the Philadelphia Eagles defeated the New England Patriots in Super Bowl LII 41–33 to win their first Super Bowl in team history, and first championship since the 1960 NFL Championship Game.
+The Eagles would go on to win their second Super Bowl on February 9, 2025 when they defeated the Kansas City Chiefs in Super Bowl LIX, 40–22, avenging their loss to the Chiefs in Super Bowl LVII two years prior and ending the Presidential Inauguration Curse.

-On November 11, 2020, the Philadelphia Union won the MLS Supporters' Shield which is given to the best MLS Team in the regular season, echoing practices of top European leagues in which the team with the best record is the champion.

-On October 31, 2022, the Philadelphia Union beat New York City Football Club 3–1, to give them their first Eastern Conference title in team history and qualify them for the 2022 MLS Cup Final.